Skip to main content

 FaIR is naive.
 It will run whatever climate scenario and climate configuration you give it.
 If you violate the laws of physics, FaIR won't stop you.
 For simple climate models as for complex, garbage in leads to garbage out.
 More subtle to spot are those analyses with simple climate models where the present day warming (or historical) is wrong or the climate is warming too slowly or too quickly.
 At least, plot a historical temperature reconstruction over your results and see if it looks right.

 We have produced IPCC AR6 Working Group 1 consistent probabilistic ensembles to run with.
 The calibration data can be obtained here.
 These parameter sets are calibrated to CMIP6 models, run in a large Monte Carlo ensemble, and constrained based on observed and assessed climate metrics.
 For an example of how to use this calibration data set with SSP emissions, see this example.
 If you're writing a paper using FaIR, you should use these.
-There'll be a paper on this at some point, for now please cite the Zenodo DOI.
+A paper describing this method has been submitted, but for now please cite the Zenodo DOI.

 Citation